 Are rates inclusive or exclusive of Superannuation?

-💡 Key note moving forward: the terms and phrases “included”, “from within the fee”, or any similar variation used by Surreal to describe Superannuation payments are not indicative of Surreal’s position on whether Superannuation itself should be already included in the current fees paid for any bookings, or whether it should be added on top.
+The terms “included,” “from within the fee,” or any similar phrasing used by Surreal to describe Superannuation payments are not indicative of Surreal’s position on whether Superannuation should be added on top of, or already included in, the agreed fee.

 👉 Learn more: